 Eleonore collaborates with a range of players on the biology and open science frontier to encourage citizen participation in new health technologies and develop a culture of responsibility that reflects a pluralistic and open-source ethos.
 Eleonore regularly testifies before U.S. and European authorities including the U.S. Department of State, NAS, NIH, NCI, FDA, the National Intelligence Council, the European Commission and the UN.
 But she is also well-versed in communicating complex and novel scientific developments for lay audiences and her writing has been featured in media outlets such as Nature, The New York Times, The Guardian, Scientific American, Le Monde, Slate and The Miami Herald.
 Originally from Belgium and bilingual in French and English, her blog can be found here and she tweets @EleonorPauwels.

 Francesca De Chiara is a Visiting Fellow at the GovLab.
-She is an Italian researcher based in Trento at Fondazione Bruno Kessler, Center for Information and Communication Technology and resident fellow at the Govlab.
-She joined the Digital Commons Lab in 2014 and is co-founder of the first Italian Node of the Open Data Institute in Trento.
+Based in Trento at Fondazione Bruno Kessler's Center for Information and Communication Technology, she is the co-founder of the first Italian node of the Open Data Institute in Trento.
 She holds a PhD in Sociology and Social Research from the University of Salerno (IT).
 Her dissertation – The World Bank: knowledge, technology and development in a multilateral institution – focused on the role of the World Bank as a knowledge producer, by analyzing the organizational transformation during Wolfensohn presidency, the launch of the online aid-management platform powered by the Bank, and the implementation of the Development Gateway web portal.

 She has been Visiting Research Fellow at Dept. of Development Sociology/Polson Institute for Global Development – Cornell University in 2009-2010, working under the supervision of Philip McMichael, and visiting doctoral student at the University of Warwick – Warwick Business School, where she joined the Public Policy Group led by prof. Colin Crouch in 2006-2007.
 She has research experience in the field of open data, open government and development studies and is mainly interested in analyzing the impact and the actual reuse of open data.
 In this context, she has presented papers at international conferences, organized workshops and training courses.
 She has also lectured at LUISS University in Rome.
 She is part of the Open Knowledge Network, collaborates in bottom-up initiatives focused on crowdsourcing and civic monitoring, like Monithon.
 She’s editor of the Open Knowledge Italian official blog, author of academic articles and lately referee for the European Journal of Political Research.
 Last accepted paper to be presented at CES Conference in Paris, July 2015, will be focused on the value of open data for the European Cohesion.
 She has served as country reviewer for the first edition of the Open Data Barometer, a research report by the Web Foundation and the Open Data Institute.
 She has translated the Open Data Certificates (now in Beta) in Italian in 2014, organized the first edition of the contest Trentino Open Data Challenge, and is responsible for the open data related activities within the EU FP7-funded Finodex project, an accelerator for SMEs and Web entrepreneurs that make use of both existing open data-sets and the platform FiWare.
 Since February 2013, she has worked at the Trentino Open Data project, resulting in the launch of the open government data catalog dati.trentino.it.